dylan-chong/a-team-engr101-avc/README.md

 <h5>Wednesday 04/05/16</h5>
 - Dylan
-    - Got the camera temporary code working (copied from the Kaiwhata wiki) and can remotely compile and run it
+    - Got the camera temporary code working (copied from the Kaiwhata wiki) and can remotely compile and run it (worked with Ben)
-    - Made a template for the IR sensor (individual project) for Jonah
+    - Made a template for the IR sensor (test project) for Jonah
     - Began planning how the main loop will work

 <h5>Thursday 05/05/16</h5>